ttetrafon/system-intelligence-obsidian-vault/Game System/Checks & Dice/Descriptors/Mind.md

   - descriptor
   - descriptor-effect-type
 ---
-Effects directed to a target's mind, or mental form in general.
+Effects directed to a target's [[../../Characters/Attributes/Attributes#Mind|mind]], or mental form in general.